KrishnaGaur12/Meridian/Readme.md

 ### Win-Probability / Decision Intelligence
 A second XGBoost model estimates the merchant's probability of winning a dispute given its current evidence state, intended to guide the "fight vs. concede" decision at the gateway review stage.

-### DeepSeek AI
+### Gemini AI
-The evidence-analysis pipeline sends structured evidence context to DeepSeek with grounding rules designed to reduce hallucination — the model is prompted to identify completeness gaps and contradictions rather than freely generate claims.
-When DeepSeek is unavailable, the system is designed to fail gracefully rather than block the workflow.
+The evidence-analysis pipeline sends structured evidence context to Gemini with grounding rules designed to reduce hallucination — the model is prompted to identify completeness gaps and contradictions rather than freely generate claims.
+When Gemini is unavailable, the system is designed to fail gracefully rather than block the workflow.

 ### AI + ML Interaction
-The fraud score, win-probability estimate, and DeepSeek evidence analysis converge at the **Gateway Review** step, so the merchant sees risk, odds, and evidence quality side by side rather than as three disconnected signals.
+The fraud score, win-probability estimate, and Gemini evidence analysis converge at the **Gateway Review** step, so the merchant sees risk, odds, and evidence quality side by side rather than as three disconnected signals.

 ![ML and AI Analysis](./screenshots/ml_and_ai_analysis.png) *ML risk output and AI evidence analysis in the same interface — the core intelligence layer of the product.*